 Cosima D. Vitus Rankin Fund

-In 1990, Bob discovered the Grace Center Adult Day Services program, which was established to enable caregivers to have some much-needed time to themselves.
-Bob brought Cosima to Grace Center a couple of days a week until they both felt comfortable, then she began attending activities five days a week.
 Grace Center offers opportunities to socialize, be creative, get exercise, and share friendship.
 At the time, the Center was operated by Cheri Babb, a registered nurse.
 “I don’t know what I would have done without Cheri Babb,” Bob said.
-Although her skills and experience would enable Cheri to climb to the top of hospital administration, Cheri once told Bob that she prefers to work closer to people, which she does with energy and charm.
-Cheri got to know both Cosima and Bob well once Cosima began to participate in Grace Center activities.
+Although Cheri climbed to the top of hospital administration, Cheri once told Bob that she preferred to work closer to people, which she did with energy and charm.
+Cheri got to know both Cosima and Bob well, once Cosima began to participate in Grace Center activities.
 “Cosima was a beautiful woman and a joy to have around,” Cheri recalled.
 “She never failed to say ‘Thank you’ for any small thing someone did for her.”

-Cosima kept going to the Center during the day until shortly before her death.
+Cosima continued going to the Center during the day until shortly before her death.
 On November 27, 1992, Cosima died at home in Bob’s arms.
 The program for her memorial service contained the following words:

 She was different, she was special, unique in a thousand ways.